-The common shootingstar plant is native to North American valleys and mountains.
+The common shooting star plant is native to North American valleys and mountains.
 The plant may be found growing wild in low elevation areas in spring or in summer where consistent moisture is available.
-Growing shootingstar wildflower in the native home garden is easy and produces masses of the attractive blooms having yellow or lavender collars.
+Growing shooting star wildflowers in the native home garden is easy and produces masses of the attractive blooms having yellow or lavender collars.

-The common shootingstar is a member of the Primrose family and is a natural part of the prairie garden.
+The common shooting star (Dodecatheon meadia) is a member of the Primrose family and is a natural part of the prairie garden.
 These wildflowers are found in wetlands to semi-arid prairies.
 They are also found growing among woodland plants, especially in oak forests.

-Use this wildflower in the native garden or near a water feature or other moist area.
-Common shootingstar only blooms for a short period in late May to very early June but has an unusual looking flower that is a harbinger of the growing season.
-This herbaceous perennial plant will grow 2 to 16 inches tall and adds interesting foliage texture and fabulous blooms for the natural garden.
+Use this wildflower in the native garden, near a water feature, or other moist area.
+Common shooting star only blooms for a short period in late May to very early June but has an unusual looking flower that is a harbinger of the growing season.
+This herbaceous perennial plant will grow 2 to 16 inches (5-41 cm.) tall and adds interesting foliage, texture, and fabulous blooms for the natural garden.

-Common shootingstar plants need protection from deer and elk, who dine on the early shoots in spring.
-Some moth and butterfly larvae are also pests of the plant.
+Common shooting star plants need protection from deer and elk, who dine on the early shoots in spring.
+Some types of caterpillars and other insect larvae will feed on the plant.
 Keep old plant debris out of the garden where these pests hide and place a thick mulch of bark around the base of established plants to prevent damage.